 Facebook is also what Starbuck’s was in the 1990’s – the third place (not home, not work) where people hang out.
 It is a place where they are open to new ideas, influences, and advertising.

 Facebook sits atop the internet and captures users click patterns and their network of relationships.
-This gives the company a view of consumer behavior like no other company (perhaps not even Google) has.
+This gives the company a view of consumer behaviour like no other company (perhaps not even Google) has.
 That information is extremely valuable to marketers such as Unilever, Nestlé, P&G, Kraft, Colgate-Palmolive, Danone, who do reach over a billion consumers and know how to get real money from them.

 In short, Facebook still represents the future of social media marketing.
 How it defines and exploits that space will certainly affect the future of marketing even if it does not live up to its investors’ lofty expectations.